Juana Manuel

 Juana Manuel (1339 – 27 March 1381) was Queen of Castile from 1369 until 1379 by marriage to king Henry II of Castile.
 She was also the heiress of Escalona, Villena, Peñafiel and Lara, as well as Lady of Biscay.

 Family

-She was the daughter of Juan Manuel, Prince of Villena (1282–1348) and his second wife Blanca Núñez de Lara de La Cerda.
+Juana was the daughter of Juan Manuel, Prince of Villena (1282–1348) and his third wife Blanca Núñez de Lara de La Cerda.
 Her mother Blanca (d.
 1347) was a descendant of the lords of Biscay and of Lara and of Alfonso X's eldest son, Fernando de la Cerda.
-She was the last legitimate member of the House of Ivrea.
+She was the last undisputably legitimate member of the House of Ivrea.

 Marriage

-Her father had been for five years a serious enemy of King Alfonso XI of Castile, his former protégé, and the king wished to neutralize or absorb the might of the Peñafiel family.
-Although Juana was not yet the heiress (yet), already in her youth she had to go along with royal wishes.
-The king's influential mistress, Leonor de Guzmán, wanted to obtain some high prestige and property to her eldest son.

-On 27 July 1350 her brother and guardian, Fernando Manuel of Peñafiel, had to marry his young sister to Henry (1333–1379), eldest of the illegitimate sons of Alfonso XI.
-This brought Henry certain lands.
+Juana's father had been an enemy of King Alfonso XI of Castile, while the king tried to neutralize the Peñafiel family.
+On 27 July 1350 Juana's brother and guardian, Fernando Manuel of Peñafiel, married her to Henry, an illegitimate son of Alfonso XI.

-However it was later that Juana's relatives' deaths made Juana the great heiress she turned out to be, while her husband became a threat to the royal power.

 Inheritance and queenship

-In 1361 (at the death of her teenage niece Blanca, daughter of her brother Fernando Manuel who himself had died in c 1350 without other children) she inherited Villena, Escalona and Peñafiel.
+In 1361, on the death of her niece Blanca, daughter of her brother Fernando Manuel who himself had died in c.
+1350 without other children, she inherited the Duchy of Villena, Escalona and Peñafiel.